 Concerts and stage performances are vivacious and energetic, so much so that they can wake a dead mouse up.
-The blaring lights, the bright color schemes, the shifting of hue and saturation when the beat drops and the stage lighting color combinations of warm and cool colors are bound to grab their audience’s attention.
+The blaring lights, the bright color schemes, the shifting of hue and saturation when the beat drops, and the stage lighting color combinations of warm and cool colors are bound to grab their audience’s attention.
 Color surrounds people in every way possible.
 It is such a manipulative factor that sometimes colors are assigned symbols of emotion and passion.
-It becomes mandatory to use specific colors in certain places, so the audience is relieved of color fatigue.
+It becomes mandatory to use specific colors in certain places so the audience is relieved of color fatigue.
 Color usage is a powerful and deadly weapon that causes consequences when wielded a certain way.
 It is essential to keep certain things in mind while trying to complement colors for an occasion as lively as a stage performance.
-You can contact Vorlane as it offers the best tips and equipment for quality lighting.
+You can contact Vorlane, as it offers the best tips and equipment for quality lighting.

 Primary Functions Of Color For Stage And Audiences

 Does one ever wonder what color actually is and if it exists?
 Color is less of a thing and more of a phenomenon of light.
 As far as wavelengths are concerned, the human eyes and brain are connected.
 Certain colors have specific wavelengths that stimulate the brain in certain areas when light hits the receptors located in the eyes.
-Such importance of color is yet to be taken for granted by stage lighting designers.
+The importance of color is yet to be taken for granted by stage lighting designers.
 Color provides a lot of depth when used on the stage where everyone’s eyes lie.
 Some of the primary functions that serve audiences include, but are not limited to:

-• Visibility: As a matter of fact, the primary purpose of proper stage lighting is visibility.
+- Visibility: As a matter of fact, the primary purpose of proper stage lighting is visibility.
 Proper and colorful stage lighting enables the audience to see the stage performers and the show as clearly as it fits.
 However, do not confuse lighting as an all-around means of creativity.
 One can also create inquisitiveness and anxious anticipation through silhouettes, which have much to do with the stage play.

-• Create a narrative: From an artist’s perspective, creating a compelling and attractive story is one of the top priorities.
+- Create a narrative: From an artist’s perspective, creating a compelling and attractive story is one of the top priorities.
 Various colorful stage lighting is used to cast a spell on the audience and build a sense of emotional play.
 Colors make serenity and give the watchers the means to relate themselves to the moment.
 Colors are primary for mood generation.

-• Direction: The concert designer and operator have a common goal- to put the eyes of the audience in the right place.
+- Direction: The concert designer and operator have a common goal- to put the eyes of the audience in the right place.
 They have a similar role as a cameraman.
 Where the limelight shines is where people see, and the rest becomes abandoned scenery.
 It creates excellent emphasis and has the power to give life to specific elements in the composition.
 Subsequently, it also has the caliber to provide contrast.

 Light Colors And Emotions